-A cookingclass is always a good idea.
+My first recommendation in the travel guide Luang Prabang is taking a cookingclass.
+It is always a good thing to indulge yourself in some good Asian -Laotion food!!
 You learn about the local products and you get some insight on how to use them.
 From all the lessons I took I use some in my cooking at home.
 I love that my way of cooking has evolved in some combination of all kinds of cultures.

 At this cookingclass you also get to take a book home with all the receipes

 Take a cookingclass at Tamnak Lao Restaurant!
 I learned a lot and it was fun too!

 Pak Ou Caves

 Take a boat on the Mekong river and within a half an hour you’ll find these caves.
 Being on the river for a change is great but to find that the caves are filled with lots of buddha statues makes it a great afternoon triip if you ask me!